cloud-gov/pages-uswds-jekyll/README.md

 ## How to edit
 - We try to keep configuration options to a minimum so you can easily remove functionality, but you can review `_config.yml` to see the options that are available to you.
 There are a few values on top that you **need** to change.
 They make reference to the agency name and contact information.
 The advanced options at the bottom should be changed only if you know what you know what you're doing.
-- Do not edit files from the Web Design System directly.
-That means that `assets/css/uswds.css` and `assets/js/uswds.js` are offlimits.
-This will make it easier for you to update the Web Design System safely.
-Instead, you should either 1) create new files in `assets/js/app.js` and `assets/css/app.css` that overide USWDS functionality 2) Or you can create a folder called `src/`, add your custom Javascript and CSS, and include a [build process](https://webpack.js.org/concepts/configuration/#simple-configuration) that outputs compressed code into `assets/js/bundle.js` and `assets/css/bundle.css`.
-You can then include the compiled code in `_includes/header.html`.
+- Do not edit files in the `assets/` folder.
+This folder is reserved for serving assets once the sites is compiled.
+If you want add your own custom code, add and edit files `src/` and mirror the `assets/` folder.
+This will keep the code repository small and not include large libraries into your code.
+If you look at `package.json` you will see that the `npm run federalist` command will copy the contents from `src/` and move it over to `assets/` folder in the build process.
+If you want more advanced functionality, you should look into using [Webpack](https://webpack.js.org/concepts/configuration/).
+- Do not edit files in the `_site/` folder.
+These files are automatically generated and any changes you make will be destroyed.
 - You will need to edit files in `_includes/`, which include the primary menu, side navigation, logos etc
 - `index.html` may not require much editing, depending on how you customize `hero.html` and `highlights.html`.
 - `_layouts/` may require the least amount of editing since they are primiarly responsible for printing the content.